 On the way home in the taxi, I got the strange idea that my baby would fall through a hole in the baby lift.
 It was a second-hand thing we had borrowed.
 I understood that this was something only I experienced.
 Since the birth, I had hardly slept.
 My baby was breastfed and slept as he should, but I was waiting to sleep and maybe slept a little just before he woke up again for the next feeding.

-To manage depression I walked long walks with the pram in Copenhagen and I wanted to show him to friends and relatives.
+To manage depression, I walked long walks with the pram in Copenhagen, and I wanted to show him to friends and relatives.
 Very few were available as they were working.
-If I met anybody on my extremely long walks I would notice if they were genuinely interested or not.
+If I met anybody on my incredibly long walks, I would notice if they were genuinely interested or not.

 At home, I was sometimes haunted by the feeling that I could do something terrible to him.
 I never wanted to do other than good, but it was like watching a film where it happened.
 The walks helped me getting rid of these horrible imaginations.

 The Danish psychologist S.AA.
 Madsen mentions that untreated postpartum depression will mark the child.
-In my occasion is showed up as a very tight bonding so that my child was very sensitive about being taken care of by others.
+In my occasion is showed up as a very tight bonding so that my child was over sensitive about being taken care of by others.
 I had to work after ten months and both he and I was unhappy.
 I had maternity leave without pay and at that time conditions weren’t as good as now.
 The next difficulty was when he started to show a sign to be independent.
 When he just didn’t hear what I said and did the opposite thing or got fits of anger it made me feel desperate.
 I just didn’t know how to respond to a wild temper.
-Today I know that it’s very important that the parent acts as an adult and keeps her temper and shows the way for the immature child.
+Today I see that it’s essential that the parent acts like an adult and keeps her composure and shows the way for the immature child.
 The child will mirror the adult in everything and anger and rage just increase the spiral of despair.

-If you wait until you are perfect before you get children you will probably wait forever and never get any.
+If you wait until you are perfect before you get children, you will probably never get any.
 The process of becoming a parent teach you along.
-But it’s a great advantage to be grounded in who you are and to be able to handle feelings of anger and fear so that you can embrace an infant with all his variety of moods.
+But it’s a significant advantage to be grounded in who you are and to be able to handle feelings of anger and fear so that you can embrace an infant with all his variety of moods.

 At my next pregnancy, I was very concerned about the birth and how I should manage.
-I got extra talks with my midwife and everything went smoother.
+I got more talks with my midwife, and everything went smoother.
 Looking back I can see that I was putting too much demand on my first-born.
 I became more and more skilled at taking care of new-born babies as I soon after had two more.